 After ten years of teaching high school literature, I quit in 2017 with a goal of writing, traveling, and finding answers to life’s big questions.
 I called it my sabbatical.
 In truth I was answering a call to save my life.
 In years of studying psychology and spirituality, I had learned a slew of tools for health and happiness, but I wans’t using them.
 Why should I?
 For all the wisdom I’d dug my hands into, there was nothing I’d grasped that gave my heart ease.
 Before this, I was shelling out half my income on rent, living with roommates hurtful towards me.
 I liked my work, but there was a boredom I felt like constantly crinkling paper and throwing it in a wastebasket.
 I wanted to do more.
 In that year, I broke my tailbone twice, and sprained my ankle so badly I couldn’t walk or drive for months.
 I gained enough weight, two dress sizes, to make my clothes nothing but useless closet decorations.
 I had good friends, but they were moving on in life, and I felt static, isolated, secondary.
 I was shuttling through romantic relationships like a soldier on leave.
 I realized that without one – which is my choice – at this point - I’d probably never have children.
 I wore my fear around me like a twenty foot electric hula hoop.
 I didn’t trust anyone, most especially myself.
 I belonged nowhere, especially not where I was.
 My only way out was to be everywhere.
 It was the only thing I’d never done that I could do on my own.
 I put all my belongings, minus a few suitcases and my little dog Hoopla, in storage pods until further notice.
 This was the most reckless thing in the world, and the most brave.
 I began my blog to unify the adventures, thoughts and incantations into one place.
 There are stops and starts here, but that’s just right.
 I had to hit this level of despair to get to the road.
 Trite as it sounds, life is a journey, and you have to go into the dark to find the light.
 I could read about it for centuries, but it’s not the same as doing it.
 And now, I feel certain of these things: I belong exactly where I am, and I am enough as is.

 In the past year, I have recreated myself.
 I still teach, but outside the box.
 I have had to lean into my own sense of trust and faith to find the person I want to be, and I can help you do the same thing.
-I teach methods for personal growth: meditation, yoga, writing, play.
+I teach methods for personal growth: yoga, meditation, writing, dance, creativity.